Supporting Guidance: employer compliance: guidance by subject: working rule agreements (WRA): WRA not operated

-For the future you should
+For the future you should advise the employer

 - that the appropriate employer’s association notifies its members of terms, conditions, rates and taxation provisions together with any changes and that they may wish to consider membership or

-- as an alternative to membership they can consult the CIT annually for details or
+- as an alternative to membership they can consult the CIT annually for details

 - to tax and NIC the payments made in full, or